Daniel Filan

 I have a blog where I write about topics of interest to me: as of the time I write this, there are posts about forecasting, math, and puzzles.

 In addition to AXRP, I have another podcast called The Filan Cabinet, where I talk to people about whatever I want.
-Episodes are available on Google podcasts, or wherever you listen to podcasts.
+Episodes are available on YouTube, or wherever you listen to podcasts.

 I'm interested in effective altruism, how we can use our limited resources to do the most good in the world.
 I also sometimes bet on things, for reasons described by Bryan Caplan and Immanuel Kant.